ionic-team/ionic-site/docs/v2/resources/progressive-web-apps/index.md

 Ionic allows you to ship your app to not only the app store, but also deploy to the mobile web as a PWA.

-### What's required
+### What is required

-To be considered a progressive web app, you app must be:
+To be considered a Progressive Web App, your app must be:

-- Progressive - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
+- Progressive - Work for every user, regardless of browser choice, because they are built with progressive enhancement as a core tenet.

 - Responsive - Fit any form factor, desktop, mobile, tablet, or whatever is next.

 - Connectivity independent - Enhanced with service workers to work offline or on low quality networks.

-- App-like - Use the app-shell model to provide app-style navigations and interactions.
+- App-like - Use the app-shell model to provide app-style navigation and interactions.

 - Fresh - Always up-to-date thanks to the service worker update process.